JazibEqbal/Kubernetes/Methodlogy.md

 Annotations: Helps in adding useful information and configuration to resources.

 Namespaces: improve isolation for group of resources.
 Basically helps in dividing resources across multiple clusters, environments.

+Resource (applied at ns level), requests and limits helps us to fairly devide resources such as CPU, memory, storage as per configuration so that a single application or namespace doesn't consume all of resorce.
+Request is like minimum resource needed and limit as maximum.